ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

     -   Generally more configurable and flexible
         -   e.g. Customized thread scheduling policy
 -   Disadvantages:
-    -   OS is not aware of threads, scheduling is performed at process level
+    -   OS is not aware of threads, scheduling is performed at process level (can never exploit multi-core processors)
     -   One thread blocked -> Process blocked -> All threads blocked
     -   Cannot exploit multiple CPUs!